Pediatric Abdominal Pain at Pediatric Clinic DRHC Dubai

 - Hematologic cause (sickle cell crises)

-- Genitourinary problems (testicular torsion ovarian cyst; and ovarian torsion; ectopic pregnancy for adolescent girls.
+- Genitourinary problems (testicular torsion, ovarian cyst, ovarian torsion, ectopic pregnancy for adolescent girls.

 - Surgical cases (intussusception; appendicitis; intestinal obstruction; and hernias)

-Good history and physical examination is very important to detect the cause and can guide the physician to perform the appropriate investigations for final diagnosis and treatment.
+A good history and physical examination are very important to detect the cause and can guide the physician to perform the appropriate investigations for final diagnosis and treatment.

 History